 Formed in a squat in Leeds, England, in 1982, Chumbawamba released their first single, "Revolution", in 1985.
+Up to a point they self-released most of their material on labels they ran themselves, such as Sky & Trees and Agit Prop.
 Their musical style has changed through the years, initially a shouting punk band, later recording some folk songs, then, with the "Jesus H Christ" album, they discovered electronic music.

 That album, however, was built around numerous samples of other groups and, when they found out how much clearing them would cost, they scrapped it (though, it was released as a bootleg and, in recent years, via their chumbawamba.tv site as mp3s) and rerecorded the album without the samples and with a new focus on censorship.

 "Anarchy" was their response to criticism from their contemporaries for their move into pop music, funny, political and musically experimental.
 The anti-Nazi song "Enough is Enough", recorded with regular collaborator MC Fusion, was released as a single and launched Fusion's new group Credit to the Nation.
 They had minor chart success, but nothing compared to what was to come.

 The disappointing "Swingin' with Raymond" followed and was the end of their relationship with One Little Indian.
 Deciding that there's no such thing as a good capitalist, big or small, they signed with EMI, whom they had criticised in the past.
 The band were heavily criticised once again, but the massive worldwide success of "Tubthumper" allowed the band to fund numerous political campaigns around the world.